Doane Perry: Musical career

 By the time Perry was 18, he turned professional while simultaneously attempting to attend college.
 This led to a serious conflict, finally resolved, when he opted to pursue music full-time.
 He began gaining a broader musical background in a wide variety of styles, which included genres such as rock, pop, jazz, fusion, R&B, classical, world and folk.
 He has appeared on over 100 successful records within his musical career in various musical capacities as a performer, composer and producer, that have achieved gold to multi-platinum status.

-He is a member of the faculty of the Musician’s Institute in Hollywood, Ca. from 1988–1996.
+He was a member of the faculty of the Musician's Institute in Hollywood, Ca. from 1988 to 1996.

 He continues to perform solo clinics at Drum Festivals and Music Colleges around the world.

-In 1992, he released a critically acclaimed instructional video entitled Creative Listening, still widely used in the curriculum of music schools in the USA and abroad.
+In 1992, he released a critically acclaimed instructional video entitled Creative Listening, still widely used in the curriculum of music schools in the US and abroad.